mhcvs2/prometheusExporter/README.md

 -----------
 * create a python package with name "name_exporter", like "mysql_exporter"
 * write defination in metrics.py, metrics name  must start with "name_" like "mysql_"
-* handler function in handler.py, function name must start with metrics name, end with "_handler"
+* handler function in handler.py, function name must start with "name_", end with "_handler"
 * update exporter.cnf
    <pre><code>
    [name]